Infrastructure

 A conceptual overview of DuploCloud Infrastructures

 Infrastructures are abstractions that allow you to create a Virtual Private Cloud (VPC) instance in the DuploCloud Portal.
-When you create an Infrastructure, a (with the same Infrastructure name) is automatically created and populated with the Infrastructure configuration.
+When you create an Infrastructure, a Plan (with the same Infrastructure name) is automatically created and populated with the Infrastructure configuration.

 For instructions to create an Infrastructure in the DuploCloud Portal, see: